sumit2208/Password-Generator-by-name/README.md

 # Password-Generator-by-name
-password generator with effective settings like uppercase lowercase symbols numbers as per as requirements
+password generator with effective settings like uppercase lowercase symbols numbers as per as requirements and preloader